Theater Erfurt

 Some information on accessibility are listed below.
 Detailed information can be found in the test report at the end of the text.

-• Name and logo of the theater are clearly recognizable from the outside at the entrance to the foyer and at the entrance to the box office / information.
+• The name of the theater is clearly recognizable from the outside at the entrance to the foyer and at the entrance to the box office.

 • The destinations of the routes are usually within sight or there is an uninterrupted guidance system.